Panel List and Descriptions

 Culture Conflict & Mediation

-This panel will review developments in the Supreme Court during the Court’s 2019 Term, including the most important and controversial cases that the Court decided.
+This panel will review (and preview) developments in the Supreme Court during the Court’s 2019 Term, including the most important and controversial cases that the Court decided.
 They’ll also discuss the effect of a new justice on the workings of the Court.
 This perennially popular panel will review the big decisions that have come out of the newly full Supreme Court.
 With their typical humor and insight, Pratik Shah, Partner at Akin Gump Strauss Hauer & Feld LLP; Kannon Shanmugam, Partner at Paul, Weiss, Rifkind, Wharton & Garrison LLP; Tejinder Singh, Partner at Goldstein & Russell P.C.; and Kirti Datla, Senior Associate at Hogan Lovells, will tackle all of this and more.
 Upping the stakes this year, the Hon.
 Neomi Rao, United States Circuit Court Judge for the D.C. circuit, will be moderating the panel and “judging” their answers.

 Building Your Best IP Portfolio: How to Maximize Value on IP Spend